benmerckx/ithril/README.md

 [![Build Status](https://travis-ci.org/benmerckx/ithril.svg?branch=master)](https://travis-ci.org/benmerckx/ithril)

-Mithril 1.1.1 template DSL for Haxe.
-Transpiles Jade/Pug like templates into Mithril hyperscript.
+# Mithril 1.1.1 for Haxe.

+Ithril uses Haxe macros to transpiles Jade/Pug like templates into Mithril hyperscript.

-## Syntax
+## Template Syntax

-Mithril views can be declared inside classes that extend `ithril.Component` or implement `ithril.IthrilView`.
-The declaration must be inside brackets marked with the `@m` meta.
+Mithril views are declared in a class that extends `ithril.Component` or implements `ithril.IthrilView`.
+The declaration must be inside `[`brackets`]` marked with the `@m` meta.

 ```haxe
 import ithril.*;